 Then there's the issue of unhappy consumer Internet service providers.
-Netflix streaming has become so successful that by May 2011, the service had become the largest single source of Internet traffic, displacing the prior leader, BitTorrent.
-That makes many in Hollywood happy since Netflix streams are legally licensed, while BitTorrent is a platform that many see as supporting piracy.
-But many Internet service providers aren't pleased by the growth of streaming, viewing Netflix as a rapidly-expanding, network-clogging traffic hog.
+Netflix streaming has become the single largest source of North American Internet traffic, making up nearly 30 percent of data flowing into homes (a figure that grew 44 percent in just six months).R.
+Lawler, "Netflix Traffic Now Bigger Than BitTorrent.
+Has Hollywood Won?," GigaOm, May 17, 2011.
+Many Internet service providers aren't pleased by the growth of Netflix streaming, viewing Netflix as a rapidlyexpanding, network-clogging traffic hog.
 Netflix pays its own Internet service providers to connect the firm to the Internet and to support its heavy volume of outbound traffic.
 But Netflix offers no such payment to the ISPs used by consumers (e.g., your local cable and telephone companies).
-By spring 2011, Netflix streaming made up nearly 30 percent of all U.S. Internet traffic-a 44 percent increase from just six months earlier.R.
-Lawler, "Netflix Traffic Now Bigger Than BitTorrent.
-Has Hollywood Won?," GigaOM, May 17, 2011.
-Several ISPs, including Comcast (which also owns content through its purchase of NBC/Universal), AT&T, and Charter, have imposed bandwidth caps12 that place a ceiling on a customer's total monthly consumption (users can usually bump up the ceiling, but they have to pay to do it).
+Several ISPs, including Comcast (which also owns content through its purchase of NBC/Universal), AT&T, and Charter, have experimented with bandwidth caps11 that place a ceiling on a customer's total monthly consumption (users can usually bump up the ceiling, but they have to pay to do it).
 Today few U.S. users are running into the ceiling, but that may change as more family members sport tablets, smartphones, and other streaming devices and as new, traffic-heavy technologies like Apple's FaceTime and Microsoft's Skype become more widely used.
 In Canada, Netflix has already lowered stream quality to deal with that nation's more restrictive traffic consumption limits.
 Netflix hasn't been shy about sharing its concern on bandwidth caps with the FCC, arguing that caps are really a much higher markup than the incremental cost of Internet transmission and claiming that if caps restrict users then this could stifle innovation.R.
 Lawler, "Netflix Traffic Now Bigger Than BitTorrent.
 Has Hollywood Won?," GigaOM, May 17, 2011.
 If U.S. bandwidth caps start to limit consumer access to streaming, Netflix could suffer.